hugosal/IBM-competition-symmetry/README.md

 # IBM-competition-symmetry
 Codes and data analysis related to "What can plant size variation tell us about symmetry of competition?"
-Salinas Hugo, Veneklaas Erik J., Renton Michael 2023.
+Salinas Hugo, Veneklaas Erik J., Trevenen Elizabeth, Renton Michael, 2024.

 ## Overview